Search

 President Trump on March 3, 2026, threatened to end all trade with Spain after Madrid denied U.S. military access to bases for strikes on Iran, citing Spain’s refusal to meet NATO defense spending demands.
 Spain responded affirming its sovereignty, adherence to international law, and resilience to p

-WASHINGTON/MADRID, March 3 (Reuters) - U.S. President Donald Trump said on Tuesday the United States would cut off all trade with Spain after the European country refused to let the U.S. military use its bases for missions linked to strikes on Iran.
+WASHINGTON/MADRID, March 3 (Reuters) - U.S. President Donald Trump threatened to impose a full U.S. trade embargo on Spain on Tuesday after the European and NATO ally refused to let the U.S. military use its bases for missions linked to strikes on Iran.

 "Spain has been terrible," Trump told reporters during a meeting with German Chancellor Friedrich Merz, adding that he had told Treasury Secretary Scott Bessent to "cut off all dealings" with Spain.